Why More Money Isn’t The Best Motivator For Success

 “The first effect is when you’re playing to win.
 This attitude improves your performance.
 The second effect is when you’re playing not to lose – it leads to decreased performance.” ~ Martin Meadows

-Are you looking to provide the best service to your customers and win their business?
-Or are you looking at your competitors and hoping you aren’t being left behind?
-Learn from your competitors, but don’t let their successes determine what your successes are.
+• Are you looking to provide the best service to your customers and win their business?

 money shouldn't motivate success

-What motivates people more than money and success?
+What motivates people beyond money and success?

 Remember that Hustle Culture isn't Worth it